marcomep/duplicate-finder/README.md

 Requirements
 - Python 3 version >= 3.10.
 On older Python versions find-duplicate can works but it has not been tested.

-You can download the source code clicking [here](https://github.com/marcomep/duplicate-finder/archive/refs/heads/main.zip) or cloning this repository (it require a Git client installed) with the following command:
+You can find the source code clicking [here](https://github.com/marcomep/duplicate-finder/releases) or cloning this repository (it require a Git client installed) with the following command:

 ```bash
 git clone https://github.com/marcomep/duplicate-finder.git